 JSI’s current work in Benin focuses on improving community health, including in urban and peri-urban areas, through USAID’s Advancing Partners and Communities project.
 APC / Benin provides technical assistance to USAID / Benin and technical support to the Ministry of Health and local NGOs to implement high-impact interventions at the community level.

-JSI is also leading the national Sayana Press rollout as part of the larger community-based access to injectables (CBA2I) strategy, in collaboration with the Benin Ministry of Health and the Beninese Association for Family Planning.
-Sayana Press is an innovative, easy to use contraceptive which provides three months’ protection from pregnancy.
-This high-impact practice is expected to increase access to and use of family planning, thus contributing to Benin’s goal of increased contraceptive prevalence.
-Through the APC project, JSI is training 1,000 community health workers to deliver Sayana Press in communities in 10 health zones, covering nearly a third of the country.
-JSI is also developing a training curriculum on injectable contraceptives—in particular Sayana Press—at the community level.
-JSI will introduce these training modules into the curriculum at l’École Nationale de Formation Médico-Sociale by the start of the 2018-2019 academic year.
+JSI also led the national DMPA-SC (Sayana Press) rollout as part of the larger community-based access to injectables (CBA2I) strategy, in collaboration with the Benin Ministry of Health and the Beninese Association for Family Planning.
+DMPA-SC is an innovative, easy to use contraceptive which provides three months’ protection from pregnancy.
+This high-impact practice has increased access to and use of family planning, thus contributing to Benin’s goal of increased contraceptive prevalence.
+Through the APC project, JSI trained 1,164 community health workers to deliver Sayana Press in communities in 10 health zones, including urban areas, covering nearly a third of the country.
+JSI also introduced DMPA-SC training modules into the curriculum at l’École Nationale de Formation Médico-Sociale, thus ensuring the sustainability of the method.
+Read the APC Benin Country Program Review to learn more.